stacky-social/client/README.md

 - `build`: Builds the application for production.
 - `start`: Starts the application in production mode.
 - `lint`: Runs ESLint to check for code quality issues.

-For any issues or contributions, please open an issue or submit a pull request on [GitHub](https://github.com/your-username/stacks).